Sonoma County Historical Society: History

 For more than 10 years, the SCHS held its 25-mile hike, first led by Jeff Tobes, then conducted in honor of the late Mr. Tobes.
 The hikes alternated between varying Sonoma County sites and San Francisco sites.

 Activities

 The SCHS is noted for its annual luncheon, historic awards program and annual picnic.

 The Society's publications have been called the "newsletter" until 1980, "The Journal" from 1981 to 2001 and "Sonoma Historian" beginning in 2002.

-In early August of 2022, the SCHS held Finding History Day in Santa Rosa.
+In early August 2022, the SCHS held Finding History Day in Santa Rosa.
 Nearly 40 historical and cultural groups exhibited documents, photos and other items and invited the public to join in learning their heritages.
 Nine 1/2 hour presentations were presented in a separate room.
 The Sonoma County Library joined in as a principle sponsor and five other groups contributed as sponsors.